-In addition to the billions of dollars in state and local taxes paid by natural gas developers and service companies, more than \$1.7 billion has been allocated in Impact Fees that reach every county in the state, even those without drilling activity.
+In addition to the billions of dollars in state and local taxes paid by natural gas developers and service companies, more than \$2.2 billion has been allocated in Impact Fees that reach every county in the state, even those without drilling activity.

-Royal Dutch Shell's \$6 billion ethane cracker facility in Beaver County, currently under construction and nearing completion, is the largest single investment in the Commonwealth since World War II.
-It is providing more than 6,000 jobs during construction and will support more than 600 permanent jobs once in operation.
+Royal Dutch Shell's \$6 billion ethane cracker facility in Beaver County, which became operational in late 2022, is the largest single investment in the Commonwealth since World War II.
+It provided more than 6,000 jobs during construction and now employs a trained workforce of more than 600 people.
 Approximately 70 percent of the nation's polyethylene customers are located within 700 miles of the Pittsburgh area, making it a strategic location to serve those markets as well as attract new companies that make the thousands of consumer, industrial, commercial and medical products derived from polyethylene.

-Advanced medicine would not be possible without the use of thousands of plastic-based materials.
-Oil and natural gas are processed to make items ranging from a simple band-aid to life-saving products like pacemakers, insulin pumps, heart defibrillators and artificial joints.
-The number of items derived from oil and gas found in a typical emergency room, shown above, demonstrates the essential role petroleum products play in modern medicine and beyond.
 Everyone knows oil is refined into gasoline and natural gas is used to heat our homes and cook our food.
 Oil and natural gas are also essential to the production of an estimated 6,000 consumer products we use on a regular basis, with the number of products continuing to grow.
-It is estimated that the average U.S. citizen uses the equivalent of three gallons of refined petroleumbased products every day.
+It is estimated that the average U.S. citizen uses the equivalent of three gallons of refined petroleum-based products every day.